 The teacher can submit additional data, comments, or evidence to amend or exempt any student data from the summative rating (additional work samples, attendance data, misc. student information).
 For instance, if a student performs poorly on a Type I assessment, such as AIMSWeb, but the teacher feels the student has made sufficient growth, the teacher can submit additional evidence, such as formative or summative assessments, projects, and class-work, to show that the student mastered the appropriate material.
 The teacher will need to provide standards-aligned items, to show the student mastered the appropriate standards, as well as comparative data from the class, to ensure rigor and appropriate growth.
-For example, the student in question could correctly demonstrate mastery as other students did who meet the growth target on the Type I assessment, and the teacher can provide these test scores and the student's assessment to have that student's score counted towards the teacher's evaluation.
-On the other hand, the teacher can also submit student data, such as in-seat attendance data, to show that the student missed an inordinate amount of time of class, to have that student's data removed from the SLO roster.
+For example, the student in question could correctly demonstrate mastery as other students did who meet the growth target on the Type I assessment, and the teacher can provide these test scores and the student's assessment to have that student data, such as in-seat attendance data, to show that the student missed an inordinate amount of time of class, to have that student's data removed from the SLO roster.
 If the teacher and evaluator cannot agree, the district assessment or evaluation chief makes a scoring determination.